-The program's critical path was revised in March 2021 due to schedule delays in the EMU contract.
-As a result of some supplier bankruptcies due to hardships caused by COVID-19, the replacement of the supplier for ceiling panels, luggage racks, and pantograph brackets has impacted Stadler's schedule and resulted in a five-month delay in the first trainset arrival at JPB and a two-month delay to the 14th trainset conditional acceptance.
-Stadler's forecasted conditional acceptance of the 14th trainset in the MPS March update is December 9, 2022.
-The impact of the replacement of the internal parts supplier and COVID-19 remains unknown in Stadler's schedule during the upcoming months.
+The program's critical path continues to run through the manufacturing and testing of EMU Trainsets.
+Stadler's forecasted conditional acceptance of the 14th trainset in the MPS April update remains December 9, 2022.
+The impact of both the replacement of the internal parts supplier and COVID-19 remains unknown in Stadler's schedule during the upcoming months.

-Milestone #1 - Segment 4 Completion has been delayed due to damage to the TPS- 2 switchgear sustained during mishandling at customs in North Carolina.
-The new forecast date for Milestone # 1 is September 13, 2021.
+Milestone #1 - Segment 4 Construction Completion continues to be impacted by damage to the TPS-2 switchgear sustained during mishandling at customs in North Carolina.
+The new forecast date for Milestone # 1 is October 04, 2021.